yemaedahrav/PINN/README.md

 #### Kovasznay Flow
 Here we have sampled 200 points for training randomly from the test set

-The training setup points on the boundary and initial conditions sampled from the 100 points and initial conditions for the Diffusion.ipynb
+The training setup points on the boundary and initial conditions sampled from the 100 points and initial conditions for the Kovasznay.ipynb

 The kovasznay_pinn.mat contains the y values for 200x200 data points.
 This can be decided by using appropriate values of h and k.